-A detailed course syllabus with the current date in the header and including catalog description, course topics, office hours, learning outcomes, learning activities, and grading must be attached to each course proposal.
+A detailed course syllabus with the current date in the header and including catalog description, course topics, office hours, detailed information for distance students, learning outcomes, learning activities, and grading policies, and contact hours worksheet or detailed outline with suggested student activities must be attached to each course proposal.
+Be sure to indicate if this course is synchronous or asynchronous and give specific information about access the course and all associated activities.
 To upload, the syllabus must be saved as a PDF.
 Indicate the date of the syllabus in the PFD file name.